 Arkansas Health Education Grant (ARHEG)

-The Arkansas Health Education Grant Program provides assistance to students seeking professional training in chiropractic medicine, dentistry, optometry, osteopathic medicine, podiatric medicine, and veterinary medicine to allow them to attend out-of-state institutions.
+The Arkansas Health Education Grant Program assists students seeking professional training in chiropractic medicine, dentistry, optometry, osteopathic medicine, podiatric medicine, and veterinary medicine to allow them to attend out-of-state institutions.
 Due to current economic conditions, the number of students who receive assistance may be limited by the availability of funds.
 Applicants are encouraged to apply but are also encouraged to pursue alternative sources of funding.

 Arkansas Health Education Grant | About the Program